gtoledorodriguez/XRay-Optics-Simulation/README.md

 By default, we use `/usr/local/cuda-9.1/bin/` because we have multiple versions and want to use that specific version of NVIDIA CUDA.

+## Editor/IDE

+We all used PyCharm to edit this code, but command-line will also work perfectly fine.

 ## Running this code

 Run `conda deactivate` to deactivate the `base` environment.